 What if I can’t provide proof of MMR immunization, even though I’ve had the vaccines?

-Contact previous schools, the military or previous health care providers to obtain immunization records.
+Contact previous schools, your county offices, the military or previous health care providers to obtain immunization records.
 If proof of immunization cannot be obtained, there are two options: you may choose to obtain a blood titer to prove immunity to all three diseases (measles, mumps and rubella) or you may choose to receive both vaccines again.

 What if I’ve never had an MMR vaccine, or if one was received before my first birthday?